Littleton, Massachusetts: 18th century

 The few survivors of Nashobah Plantation had extreme difficulty in reviving the village.
 The few that returned intermarried with some of the English settlers who had bought land from them and quickly outnumbered the natives.
 The new community petitioned the legislature and incorporated as a town in 1714 with its limits (including modern Boxborough) bounded by the existing towns of The Plantation of Groton to the west, Chelmsford to the north, Stow to the south and west, and Concord to the south and east.
 The meetinghouse of the town moved from the area of Newtown to eastern triangle of the Town Common in 1717.
 Sarah Doublet, the last Praying Indian, passed on in 1736.

 New neighboring towns formed from larger towns abutting Littleton.
 West Chelmsford soon grew large enough to sustain its own governance, and was officially incorporated as Westford on September 23, 1729, A new town including parts of Lancaster, Groton, and Stow was incorporated in 1732 as Harvard.
 A large section of West Concord won approval of the General Court and incorporated as Acton on July 3, 1735.

-Through the 1700s, new towns Littleton like most towns was served by several taverns, which were a fixture of small New England towns through to the early twentieth century:
+Through the 1700s, Littleton like most new towns was served by several taverns, which were a fixture of small New England towns through to the early twentieth century: